Time Lord

 The Time Lords have been treated with a mixed response, particularly for their depiction in episodes following The Deadly Assassin.
 The decision to kill the Time Lords was met with praise by critics, who noted how it helped to expand the Doctor's character as well as the Time Lords' role in the series' wider narrative.
 The Time Lords have been the subject of scholarly analysis for a variety of subjects.

 In-universe information

 Doctor Who is a long-running British science-fiction television series that began in 1963.
 It stars its protagonist, the Doctor, an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
-When the Doctor dies, they are able to undergo a process known as "regeneration", completely changing the Doctor's appearance and personality.
+When necessary (usually due to impending death or severe injury) the Doctor is able to undergo a process known as "regeneration", completely changing the Doctor's appearance and personality while maintaining their memories.
+This renewal process allows the Doctor (and other Time Lords) to live extremely long lives that span millennia.

 Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.